olebole/irafdoc/doc/utilities.surfit.rst

   fit file are specified.
 Note that the input data points are always evaluated as part of the standard output but the input data file may also be used as a coordinate file if desired.
-  Also the output data file may be specified as <tt>"STDOUT"</tt> to merge this output with the basic results output.
+  Also the output data file may be specified as <span style="font-family: monospace;">"STDOUT"</span> to merge this output with the basic results output.
   </p>
   <!-- EndSection:   'DESCRIPTION' -->